uoftastro/uoftastro.github.io/README.md

 - To be added: Internal funding opportunities (from DAA or Dunlap)

 Apart from these grants, there are also a lot of awards for junior faculty.
 Usually the Award Committee chair (Scott Tremaine right now) will send out the list every few months.
 You look at it and see what you are eligible for.
 You can contact Scott (or Bob/Bryan) to nominate you.
 Do not hesitate to ask if you have any questions.
 Do not be shy to ask them to nominate you!
 They department want you to get award (it’s good for the department) so they will try their best to support you.

+### Mentorship

+* Faculty mentoring program
+Incoming faculty will be paired with a current faculty member within the Department or the Institute, ideally before or shortly after their arrival to U of T. This pairing is initiated by the Department Chair.

+* Faculty-postdoc mentoring program
+The Training and Mentoring Committee runs a program for faculty to mentor postdoctoral fellows within the Department or the Institute.
+Each year in mid- to late-September, the Training and Mentoring Committee will send a request for faculty mentors.
+Afterwards, effort is made to pair faculty with postdocs who are outside of their immediate research groups.
+Faculty should meet with postdoc mentees following the guidelines given by the program [document here](https://docs.google.com/document/d/14xDHGLuXE4eQ39M3OlPZ66LqKuxeydl9d_GBgv5Ioi0/edit).
+Mentor/mentee pairs may change from year to year.

 ### Graduate students: